 Houses do not actually fail home inspections.
 Instead, the report is to help provide insight on the condition of your home so that you can decide if it’s a property worth investing in or something you should pass on.

-Whether you are buying, selling or simply want an update on your home’s condition, we recommend scheduling an inspection as soon as possible to make sure your current or future place is meeting all safety standards.
+Whether you are buying, selling or simply want an update on your home’s condition, we recommend scheduling an inspection as soon as possible.

 Yes, we offer a list of trusted contractors to help with anything that arises during your home inspection.

 The age of your home does not matter — all houses should receive a home inspection.
-Even if your home is new, there is always the possibility that there is something wrong with it.
-Whether it was built on faulty foundation or the plumbing or electrical system were placed incorrectly, it’s always better to receive a home inspection so you can rest assured that your investment is safe.
+Even if your home is new, there may be defects, that if not corrected, could lead to serious problems over time.
+New homes have their own set of concerns that can be equally as serious as anything found in older homes.
+It is always better to have a home inspection so you can rest assured that you know the condition of your new home.

 Absolutely!
 We recommend getting a home inspection every 3-5 years to get an update on your home’s condition and to prevent any major problems from occurring.

-Radon is a naturally-occuring invisible gas that you cannot see or taste.
-It emanates from the soil beneath your home and can have detrimental effects on your household.
+Radon is a naturally-occuring gas that you cannot see or taste.
+It emanates from the soil beneath your home and is the leading cause of lung cancer in non-smokers.
 Learn more about our radon testing here.

+Radon testing is important because radon is the leading cause of lung cancer in non-smokers and the only way to know if your home has elevated levels is to have it tested.
 If left untreated, radon can have damaging effects on anyone who enters and spends time within your structure.
-Because it is difficult to detect, radon is the second leading cause of lung cancer.
 Learn more about our radon testing here.

-While it is difficult to detect, radon gas can easily be brought to safe levels.
+While only detectable by radon testing, elevated radon levels can typically be easily lowered to well below the action level.
 Using a continuous radon monitoring device, our experienced inspectors will check your home’s radon levels to make sure they are acceptable — or establish a radon remediation plan, should the levels be higher than normal.
 Learn more about our radon testing here.

+Wood destroying insects can cause serious damage to your home’s structure so it is important to inspect for infestation of these damaging insects.
 Several house loans require that you receive an insect inspection before purchasing.
 Also, if you are considering selling your home, a thorough insect inspection can give you a leg up in the housing market.
-Learn more about our insect inspection services here.
+Learn more about our wood destroying insect inspection services here.

-Commercial and multi-unit inspections are designed for various businesses to identify any problems or safety concerns in their building.
+Commercial and multi-unit inspections are designed to provide business owners with important information on the condition of the property in question so that they can make an informed decision about the potential expenses, (both immediate and short term), associated with the property.
 Examples of commercial and multi-unit properties include multifamily dwellings, office buildings and retail establishments.
 Learn more about our commercial and multi-unit inspections here.